 Studying at the KU is more than just acquiring specialist knowledge.
-Being a Catholic university, the KU offers its students the possibility to develop their personality and potential to the full - beyond teaching and research.
+Being a Catholic university, the KU offers the possibility to develop one's personality and potential beyond teaching and research.
 The KU actively promotes civil involvement and social skills.
-There are a variety of political, Christian, social and creative groups for students to get involved in at the KU.
+There are a variety of political, Christian, social and creative groups for students.
 A Christian view of human life, Christian values, open dialog and critical thinking form core pillars in this context.
-Students have the opportunity to carry out volunteer work as part of their studies, thus contributing to the development of their unique profiles.
-These activities are supplemented by various and especially intercultural offers of the Catholic Campus Ministry (KHG).
+Students have the opportunity to carry out volunteer work as part of their studies to develop their unique profiles.
+These activities are supplemented by various offers of the Catholic Campus Ministry (KHG).

 The KU is committed to the guiding principles of sustainability and education for sustainable development.
-Thanks to its sustainability management, the KU was the first German university to be awarded with the EMASplus certificate by the UNESCO Commission.
-The KU also received a top ranking in THE's sustainability ranking for "quality education".
-Prospective foreign students usually must have German language proficiency in order to be able to start their studies at the KU straight away.
+Thanks to its sustainability management, the KU was the first German university to be awarded the EMASplus certificate by the UNESCO Commission.
+The KU also repeatedly received a top ranking in THE's sustainability ranking for "quality education".
+Prospective foreign students usually must have German language proficiency in order to be able to start their studies at the KU.